Hair keratin: Breast cancer

 Keratin constitutes a large multigene family known as cytokeratins.
 These cytokeratins are differentially expressed across various epithelial types and have been extensively studied as markers for breast cancer.
 They are categorized into acidic type I and basic-to-neutral type II cytokeratins.
 The intermediate filament network is formed by the necessary pairing of equal amounts of type I and type II keratins.
 While hair keratins, such as KRT81, are typical in hard-keratinized structures like hair and nails, they are thought to serve as structural proteins specific to these organs without expression elsewhere, such as the mammary gland.

 KRT81, a type II hair keratin, is a major hair protein expressed in the hair cortex.
-Interestingly, despite being typically associated with hair structures, KRT81 expression has been observed in the SKBR3 human breast cancer cell line and metastatic lymph nodes of breast carcinomas, but not in normal breast epithelial cells.
+Despite being typically associated with hair structures, KRT81 expression has been observed in the SKBR3 human breast cancer cell line and metastatic lymph nodes of breast carcinomas, but not in normal breast epithelial cells.
 Moreover, the expressed KRT81 was found to be a 5′-truncated isoform (ΔHb1), with the full-length protein not being expressed.
 However, the exact function of this truncated form in breast cancer cells remains unclear.

 Western blot analysis detected the presence of the complete 55-kDa KRT81 in various human breast cancer cell lines (MCF7, SKBR3, MDA-MB-231), normal human mammary epithelial cells (HMEC), and non-neoplastic cells (MCF10A).
 Reverse transcription-polymerase chain reaction confirmed the expression of the full-length KRT81, encompassing its 5' region, in breast cells.
 Immunohistochemical and immunofluorescence examinations located KRT81 within the cytoplasm.
 Additionally, in KRT81-knockdown MDA-MB231 cells, zymography illustrated decreased MMP9 activity, while scratch and invasion assays demonstrated diminished cell migration and invasion capabilities.
 This presents the first evidence of complete KRT81 expression in both normal breast epithelial cells and breast cancer cells.
 Furthermore, the findings suggest that KRT81 plays a role in the migration and invasion of breast cancer cells.